CanDemirbuken/DriverHub/README.md

 <p align="center">

 <strong>
-Production-oriented ASP.NET Core Web API built with Clean Architecture, CQRS, JWT Authentication, Refresh Token Rotation and Policy-Based Authorization.
+A production-oriented car rental backend built with ASP.NET Core, Clean Architecture, CQRS and secure identity management.
 </strong>

 </p>

 ---

-# 📖 About
+## 📖 About

-DriverHub is a **production-oriented backend Web API** developed to demonstrate modern .NET backend architecture and enterprise software development practices.
+DriverHub is a **car rental backend API** designed as a portfolio project around modern .NET backend architecture and real-world application patterns.

-Instead of focusing only on CRUD operations, the project emphasizes scalable architecture, maintainability, clean code principles and secure authentication mechanisms.

-The application is built around **Clean Architecture**, **CQRS**, **ASP.NET Core Identity**, **JWT Authentication**, **Refresh Token Rotation**, **Policy-Based Authorization**, and several production-ready backend patterns.

-DriverHub is continuously evolving by introducing new security features, architectural improvements and production-level best practices.
+The project originally started as a CRUD-focused learning project, but evolved into a more focused rental domain centered around **physical vehicles, fleet management, locations, pricing and reservations**.

+Instead of implementing repetitive CRUD operations for unrelated entities, DriverHub focuses on a smaller domain with deeper business behavior.

+Current development is divided into two main areas:

+- **Admin Fleet Management**
+- **Public Rental & Reservation Flow**

 ---

-# 🚀 Technology Stack
+## 🚀 Technology Stack

 ### Backend